 In our world, commitment to "equality" in one sense/form or another is nearly uncontested.
 At the same time, the form that it should take, its normative ground, scope, limits and conditions, the ways in which it may be realized, and much else are deeply contested.
 It is also the case that the world in which we live is characterized by profound, enduring and intensifying inequalities and numerous exceptions to the principle.
 These may be justified with reference to various countervailing commitments that are accorded ethical or practical priority (desert, liberty, efficiency, political stability, ecological integrity, pluralism, etc.).
 This suggests that while for many "equality" may be normatively compelling, its realization may be subordinated to any number of interests and desires; or, to put it bluntly, there may be such a condition as too much equality or not enough inequality, privilege and "disadvantage."
 This course treats these themes as they have arisen in distinctively legal contexts, projects and arguments.
 It will engage a range of debates within political philosophy and legal theory as to the appropriate limits of equality.
 While many forms and expressions of inequality have fallen into relative disfavor, some seem virtually immune to significant amelioration.
 Among these are those associated with social-economic class.
 Following general investigations of egalitarianism and anti-egalitarianism in social thought and legal history, we will devote closer attention to the legal dimensions of class inequality in contexts such as labor law, welfare and poverty law, education and criminal justice.
 We will conclude with an examination of the limits of legal egalitarianism vis-à-vis international class-based inequalities under conditions of globalization and cosmopolitan humanitarianism.

 Although their jobs are distinct, the judge and the historian confront a number of similar questions.
 How, for instance, can we arrive at sound judgments about events that have occurred?
 What kinds of evidence should we rely upon as we do so?
 What should be our standard of proof?
 In what ways do our social and cultural contexts inform our judgments?
 Can we ever be certain in these judgments?
 In this course, we will explore answers to these questions as we consider the similarities and differences between the roles of the judge and the historian.
-We will do this by studying exceptional histories of several trials—Natalie Zemon Davis’ account of an imposture trial in sixteenth-century France and Jill Lepore’s study of conspiracy trials of slaves in colonial New York—along with primary documents from these cases and essays on historical methodology.
-Taken together, this material will help us to analyze the logics through which legal judgments were reached in the various trials and to explore questions about legal evidence and standards of proof at different times and in different societies.
+We will do this by studying exceptional histories of several trials—Carlo Ginzburg's account of the heresy trial of Domenico Scandella, Natalie Zemon Davis’ account of an imposture trial of Arnaud du Tilh, and Jill Lepore’s account of the 1741 conspiracy trials of slaves and poor freemen in colonial New York—along with primary documents from each case and essays on historical methodology.
+Taken together, this material will help us to analyze the logics through which legal judgments were reached in the various cases, and to explore questions about legal evidence and standards of proof at different times and in different societies.
 It will also allow us to consider the kinds of judgments that historians can make about past societies given the primary evidence that is available to them, as well as the significance of their investigations for the present.

 The spatiality of social life is a fundamental element of human existence, not least through its involvement with power of various sorts.
 Spatiality is also a significant--and problematic--dimension of law (think of sovereignty, jurisdiction, citizenship).
 At the same time, law is a significant force through which spatiality is produced, reinforced, contested and transformed.
 Law literally constitutes social spaces through constitutions, treaties, statutes, contracts, modes of surveillance and policing, and so on.
 As it does so, it constitutes itself as a force in the world.
 Law may also be an arena in which other social-spatial conflicts are played out and, provisionally, resolved.
 The course will consider both the changing spatiality of law (its scope, scale, limits; its vectors and circuits) and the changing legal constitution of other social spaces.
 This will be done through an engagement with contemporary socio-spatial and legal theories and through a survey of exemplary events and situations.
 Among the more specific topics we will consider are privacy and property; public space of speech and dissent; migration, displacement and sanctuary; colonialism and occupation.
 The contexts of our study will not be limited to/by American law but will include examples involving international law, forms of legal pluralism, and other legal-cultural contexts.
 The course will conclude with an investigation of globalization and the emergence of cyberspace and their posited effects on the very possibility of law as we have come to understand and experience it.